 Factoring loans have become a popular alternative funding solution for business owners.
 It allows businesses owners to secure capital using unpaid, outstanding invoices as collateral.
 This lowers the barrier of acquisition and offers a more attractive funding solution than traditional business loans issued by banks and other financial institutions.
 If you’re thinking about using a factoring loan to fund your business’s operations, though, there are a few things you should know.
 Let’s take a closer look at what is a factoring loan.

-What is a Factoring Loan?
+What is a Factoring Loan and How is it Used?

 Overview of Factoring Loans